gabrielpalocz/Login-Bootstrap-Formik-Yup-ReactRouterDom/login1/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run server-prod`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.
+Runs the app in a server.\
+Open [http://localhost:5000](http://localhost:5000) to view it in your browser.

+### `npm run docs:build`

+Builds the documentation app to the `docs` folder.\
+It generate a html document with the documentation app.
+Open (./docs/index.html) to view the document.

 ### `npm run build`